-Negotiating isn’t about saying magic words that can hypnotize clients into paying higher rates or giving a raise.
+Negotiating isn’t about saying magic words that can hypnotize clients into paying higher rates.
 Yet many freelancers approach client negotiation with either fear or distaste, like it’s some black art.

 This is where this guide comes in.
-It will help dispel common misgivings you may have about negotiating with clients by showing you five concrete, actionable steps you can take to prepare for a negotiation (including a downloadable worksheet).
+It will help dispel common misgivings you may have about negotiating with clients by showing you five concrete, actionable steps (including a downloadable worksheet).

 1. Find Out Your Client’s Goals and Problems

 For current clients, you already have the benefit of familiarity with your client’s business, it’s just a matter of filling in some of the things you might not know yet.
 But if they are a new client, you can set up a preliminary meeting or ask them to fill up a client brief or questionnaire.

 Let’s take a minimalist approach here because it’s easy to get lost in asking clients 50 different questions and yet miss how all this info will fit together.

 There are only two things you should focus on: your client’s goals and their problems.
 Later on, this information will come in handy when you position yourself as the freelancer who can help them reach their goals or solve their problems.

 Here are some questions to ask to identify your client’s goals:

 - What's the number one, most important goal that you have for your business this year?